-As we all adjust to social distancing while the city battles the spread of the coronavirus, you might be wondering about the best way to stay active; doctors say that exercise may help fight the effects of the disease.
+As we all adjust to social distancing while the city battles the spread of the coronavirus, you may be wondering about the best way to stay active.

-Luckily in Upper Manhattan–an area known for its many neighborhoods with the word "Heights" in them–you're never too far from a hilly park crisscrossed with some serious stairs (many have more than 100).
+Luckily in Upper Manhattan you're never too far from a steep park crisscrossed with some serious stairs (many have more than 100).

-So here's an idea: go find the nearest set and get ready for a major workout.
-A good rule of thumb is to start at the bottom and run up and down for 30 to 45 minutes.
-Yes, you can also walk.
+So here's an idea: find the nearest set and get ready for a major workout.
+A good rule of thumb is to run up and down for 30 to 45 minutes.
+And, yes, you can also walk.

-You won't just be getting in shape, you'll be enjoying the spring weather to boot:
+You won't just be getting in shape, you'll be enjoying the outdoors to boot:

 From south to north, here's where to find the best:

 Although practically the entire park is filled with stairs, one of the longest series (150-plus stairs) starts at 120th Street and Morningside Avenue and goes all the way up to Morningside Drive.